rxstack/rxstack/packages/platform/README.md

 ```

 ### <a name="hooks"></a> Hooks
 Hooks are async middleware functions that can be registered in operations.
-You can use then to validate, authorize and etc...
+You can use them to validate, authorize and etc...
 At the end they are converted to [`observers`](https://github.com/rxstack/rxstack/tree/master/packages/async-event-dispatcher).
 Function accepts a single parameter `event` which is instance of [`OperationEvent`](https://github.com/rxstack/rxstack/blob/master/packages/platform/src/events/operation.event.ts)
 and returns `Promise<void>`.